 Ford's Mustang is almost ready to start terrorizing the competition in the Australia Supercars touring car series.

-Ford on Wednesday unveiled the new Mustang race car destined to compete in the 2019 Australia Supercars Championship, where it will replace the Falcon sedan-based racer (shown below) that has starred in the series (previously V8 Supercars) for decades.
+Ford on Tuesday unveiled the new Mustang race car destined to compete in the 2019 Australia Supercars Championship, where it will replace the Falcon sedan-based racer that has starred in the series (previously V8 Supercars) for decades.
 It joins a growing list of Mustang racers, which includes GT4, NASCAR and NHRA cars.

-The Blue Oval actually pulled its factory support for the series at the end of 2015, as the automaker prepared for the end of production of the Falcon the following year.
-For its return, Ford is working with the DJR Team Penske and Tickford Racing teams to develop and field the Mustang.
+The Blue Oval actually pulled its factory support for Australia Supercars at the end of 2015, as the automaker prepared for the end of production of the Falcon the following year.
+For its return, Ford worked with the DJR Team Penske and Tickford Racing teams to develop and field the Mustang.

 We should note that Australia Supercars teams use a common chassis but with brand-specific bodies, powertrains and aero—all at parity.
 For example, arch rival Holden uses its latest Commodore as the basis, a hatchback.
-Nissan also competes in Supercars with an Altima-based car, though the Japanese automaker pulls out at the end of 2018.
+Nissan also competed in Supercars with an Altima-based car, though the Japanese automaker pulled out at the end of 2018.
 Some teams will still field the Altima in 2019, though.

-The first round for the 2019 Australia Supercars season is the Adelaide 500 running February 29 to March 3.
+The first round of the 2019 Australia Supercars season is the Adelaide 500 running February 29 to March 3.